AkilTDixon/RegEx-To-NFA/README.md

 # RegEx-to-NFA Converter

-A comprehensive C++ application that converts regular expressions into Non-deterministic Finite Automata (NFA), with the ability to convert NFAs to Deterministic Finite Automata (DFA) and minimize DFAs.
-The application features a graphical user interface built with wxWidgets and visualizes automata using Graphviz.
+A program that converts regular expressions into Non-deterministic Finite Automata (NFA), with the ability to convert NFAs to Deterministic Finite Automata (DFA) and minimize DFAs.
+The program features a graphical user interface built with wxWidgets and visualizes automata using Graphviz.

 ## Features

 ### Core Functionality
 - **Regular Expression to NFA Conversion**: Converts complex regular expressions into NFAs using Thompson's construction algorithm
 - **NFA to DFA Conversion**: Implements subset construction to convert NFAs to equivalent DFAs
-- **DFA Minimization**: Uses the table-filling algorithm to minimize DFAs to their most efficient form
+- **DFA Minimization**: Uses the table-filling algorithm to minimize DFAs
 - **String Acceptance Testing**: Test whether input strings are accepted by the generated automata
 - **Visual Automata Representation**: Generates visual diagrams of automata using Graphviz